-However, shopping around for a lawyer can deliver huge savings, according to a new report by the Legal Services Board (LSB).
+However, shopping around for a lawyer can deliver huge savings, according to a by the Legal Services Board (LSB).
 The LSB is the oversight regulator of legal services in England and Wales and is independent from both the legal profession and the government.
 The LSB collected quotes from legal-service providers, comparing these with similar studies in 2015 and 2017.

-There was a £569 difference in conveyancing costs when selling and buying freehold properties – and that was excluding the outlying most and least expensive firms.
+There was a £569 difference in costs when selling and buying freehold properties - and that was excluding the outlying most and least expensive firms.
 Average quotes for a complex and contested divorce varied between regions by more than £2,363.
-Even for a standard individual will you could save more than £114 by shopping around.
+Even for a standard individual you could save more than £114 by shopping around.